Alternative language versions (PDF)

 CHANGES TO THIS NOTICE

 We are required to abide by the terms of our Notice of Privacy Practices currently in effect.
-We reserve the right to change our privacy practices and the terms of this Notice at any time, and to have those changes be effective for all information that we have, including health information we created or received before the effective date of the new Notice.
-Except when required by law, any significant change in our privacy practices will not be implemented prior to the effective date of the new Notice.
+We reserve the right to change our privacy practices and the terms of this notice at any time, and to have those changes be effective for all information that we have, including health information we created or received before the effective date of the new notice.
+Except when required by law, any significant change in our privacy practices will not be implemented prior to the effective date of the new notice.
+We will post a copy of the current notice in each facility and on our website at www.umphysicians.org.

 FOR MORE INFORMATION OR TO REPORT A PROBLEM